bp100a/serial-usbipclient/README.md

 ```
 Would result in 3 devices with busid values of `1-1`, `1-2` and `2-1`.

+During testing, the `MockUSBIP` service acts as a stand-in for an actual USBIP server.
+Since the tests are run in parallel,
+the port on which the service listens must be unique for each unit test.
+This is accomplished by the `conftest.py::pytest_sessionstart` which is run
+when the pytest session is started and collects all tests being run into a file called `lists_of_tests.json`.
+The unit test's index into this array
+is used to determine the offset to be added to the port base (typically **3240**).

 ## Tooling
 This package was created using JetBrains PyCharm IDE, the repository does not contain any IDE specific files.